 Stage 1: Pre-Enrolment and Photo Upload: Online using MAP (My Aston Portal)

-If you have firmly accepted an unconditional place at Aston University, you will be e-mailed your University network account login details from mid-August onwards.
+If you have firmly accepted an unconditional place at Aston University, you will be e-mailed your University network account login details.
 These login details are personal to you and will be used throughout your studies at Aston University, so please keep them safe.

 The e-mail will also include details of how to access our web-based portal, “MAP”, to update your personal details and check we have all the correct information for you.